sensedeep/senselogs/README.md

 This will clear the context for the log instance.

-#### getLevels()

-Return an array of current log levels.

 #### getFilter()

-Return an array of the current filter levels.
+Return an array of the current filter channels.

 #### getOverride()